TheAvinashJoshi/middleware-demo-exception-handler-dot-net-core/README.md

 # Demonstrating Custom Middleware in .Net Core
-Demonstrating the Middleware in .Net Core in .Net Core
+Demonstrating the Middleware in .Net Core in .Net Core.
+This simulates an exception and how it behaves.
+The pipeline is configured to handle that and break with a user friendly response

 ### Technology
 .Net Core, C#